Stafford Meadow Brook: History and etymology

 Stafford Meadow Brook was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1199983.
 The stream is named after Captain John Stafford, who started a sawmill on its banks in 1790.

 The Abbott family once constructed a sawmill on Stafford Meadow Brook near Scranton.
 It eventually came to be owned by the Slocum family.
-The Lackawanna Coal and Iron Company historically had substantial operations in the watershed of the stream.
+The Lackawanna Iron and Coal Company historically had substantial operations in the watershed of the stream.
 The company was closely linked to the stream's watershed during its development in the 1840s.
 In the 1880s, they constructed several iron ore quarries along the stream.
 In the early 1900s, the main industries in the watershed of Stafford Meadow Brook included agriculture and coal mining.
 The stream became a major water supply by the early 1900s, when it was used as such by the Scranton Gas and Water Company.
 It continues to be used as a water supply in the 21st century.
 Historic sites in the watershed of Stafford Meadow Brook include the Pennsylvania Gravity Railroad and Ore Mine Road.
 The stream also passes by St. Mary's Cemetery.
 Several old rail corridors remain in the watershed: the Erie and Wyoming Valley Railroad, the Lackawanna and Wyoming Valley Railroad, the remains of the Pennsylvania Coal Company Gravity Railroad, and the Lackawanna Coal and Iron Company gravity railroad.
 As of 2001, there are plans to revive the Lackawanna and Wyoming Valley Railroad as a freight and tourist line.

 In the early 1900s, major communities in the watershed of Stafford Meadow Brook included Scranton.
 Scranton had a population of 129,867 at the time.